Model Evaluation

 from neuralogic.nn.init import Uniform

-from neuralogic.optim import SGD
+from neuralogic.nn.optim import SGD

 Settings(